EIDOSLAB/pruning_tutorial/index.md

-# Pruning tutorial
-##International conference on Image Analysis and Processing
+# Pruning tutorial at the International conference on Image Analysis and Processing (ICIAP 2021)

 Work in progress.
 The agenda for the tutorial session will be disclosed shortly.